jrmajor/fluent-php/README.md

 A PHP implementation of [Project Fluent](https://projectfluent.org), a localization system by Mozilla.

-You can install it via composer: `composer require jrmajor/fluent`.
+You can install it via Composer: `composer require jrmajor/fluent`.
 It requires PHP 8.0 or higher.

 ## Usage